Robins, Kaplan, Miller & Ciresi L.L.P. and Partners Donate More Than $1 Million to William Mitchell

 ST. PAUL, December 10, 2013 — The law firm of Robins, Kaplan, Miller & Ciresi L.L.P., along with two of its partners, have donated $1.125 million to William Mitchell College of Law.
 This is the largest gift from a law firm and its partners in the college’s 113-year history, and is given in honor of the firm’s 75th anniversary.

 The gifts establish two endowed faculty positions and expand Mitchell’s scholarships for women.
-In addition to the firm’s gift, leadership gifts were made by the chair of its board, Martin Lueck, and by Kathleen Flynn Peterson, a partner at the firm.
-Lueck is a 1984 graduate of William Mitchell; Kathleen Flynn Peterson is a 1981 graduate.
-Both are or have been members of Mitchell’s Board of Trustees.
+In addition to the firm’s gift, leadership gifts were made by the chair of its board, Martin Lueck, a partner at the firm.
+Lueck is a 1984 graduate of William Mitchell.

 “The practical education that I received at Mitchell changed the course of my life and career,” said Lueck, who is one of the top business lawyers and litigators in the country.
 “This investment in the college by the firm and its partners truly underscores the value we place on legal education that doesn’t just teach students theory, but also how to be outstanding, compassionate, and practice-ready lawyers.”

 The gifts create the Robins, Kaplan, Miller & Ciresi Distinguished Professorship in Intellectual Property, the Martin R. Lueck and Mallory K. Mullins Professorship in Advocacy; and expand Mitchell’s scholarships for women through the Kathleen Flynn Peterson Scholarship.